-Using the information from the previous table, and average property assessment values for 2016 (MPAC figures - 2016 was the last time all properties in Ontario were assessed), let's see how the average single family home taxes are for the same cities:
+Using the information from the previous table, and average property assessment values for 2016 (MPAC figures - 2016 was the last time all properties in Ontario were assessed, COVID has delayed the updates due for 2021), let's see how the average single family home taxes are for the same cities:

 As you can see, the average homeowner pays slightly more property tax in Oshawa than in Toronto, even though the tax rate is much lower in Toronto.
 Compared to the other large cities in the table, the average Oshawa homeowner actually pays less overall property tax.

 The above graphic, from the Centre for Urban Research and Land Development at Ryerson University, shows average taxes paid in 2016 in GTHA communities.
 Oshawa actually falls below the GTHA median, and very close to Toronto on the list.

 As home values rise (based on average assessed value) relative to other cities, the rates will drop proportionally, provided that other factors stay the same.

 Just because Toronto has the lowest property tax rate doesn't mean that they don't have other ways of pulling in revenues.
 Toronto is the only municipality in Ontario with a Municipal Land Transfer Tax.

 When you buy a home in the City of Toronto, you are subject to this tax.
 Here is a link to the amount:

 Other ways that different municipalities make money is through licensing, permits, levies, user fees for public facilities and fines.

 Why such a variance in rates between cities?